The Parlay: Birdsong

 At locations around the city, Frederick converses and performs with a diverse cast of musicians over cocktails provided by Art in the Age.
 Attendees receive two drink tickets, a limited edition keepsake, and a curated playlist.

 This event will be held outdoors.
 Masks are required and may only be removed when eating and drinking.
-Our complete event safety protocols can be read here.

 With performances spanning two decades.
 V. Shayne has been featured at TEDx, NPR’s Jazz Night in America, John Coltrane Jazz Festival, Center City Jazz Festival, the Piton International Film Festival, and Musikfest, with headline appearance at Minton’s Harlem, South Jazz Parlor, Philadelphia Museum of Art, Kimmel Center for the Performing Arts, Suzanne Roberts Theater, World Café Live, and Long Beach Island Foundation, among a multitude of places where music lives.